 Role inheritance works slightly differently for different areas of security, as detailed in the following sections.
-When configuring security settings for a user, be sure to check the Effective Permissions display available in most areas of the dialog.
+When configuring security settings for a user, be sure to review the Effective Permissions section that is available in most areas of the dialog.
 This section displays the user's effective permissions after taking into account all applicable factors, including role inheritance, subsystem restrictions, and administrator status.